Graph Modeling, How to

 Graphlytic: Add selected queries button

-In the following part, we'll introduce examples of how the admins or users with Cypher language programming skills (and permissions) can construct a specific Query Template.
-We'll start with just simple Query Templates, step-by-step adding complexity to some of them.
+In the following part, we'll introduce examples of how admins or users with Cypher language programming skills (and permissions) can construct a specific Query Template.
+We'll start with simple Query Templates and add complexity to some of them step-by-step.

 Query Templates Examples

 We'll act as admins.
 Let's start with the simplest examples of Query Templates.
-At this point, we don't intend to give the users the possibility to set their own criteria for the search.
+At this point, we don't intend to allow users to set their own criteria for the search.

 Example #1: Find all Service nodes.

-Imagine that the user has a data set that is changing on a daily basis, and he or she needs to find all 'Service' nodes (i.e. nodes with the label 'Service') in the data set.
+Imagine that the user has a data set that changes daily, and he or she needs to find all 'Service' nodes (i.e. nodes with the label 'Service') in the data set.
 In this case, we'll prepare a simple Query Template.
 The user can run the query with just one click.

 Admin: